zheguang/Notebook/Kafka/diskless-summary.md

 - **Key Concerns:**
   - Stream interface design remains unclear
   - Large plugin development burden
-  - Risk of ecosystem fragmentation with multiple AbstractLog implementations
+  - Potential multiple AbstractLog implementations
 - **Open Questions:**
   - How does this relate to KIP-1150 and KIP-1176?
   - Should Kafka support both local disk and shared storage long-term?